SSIO Kenya-Community Adopotion Projects

 SSIO Kenya has embarked on providing food rations to the needy and older women as a village service activity (gram seva).

-Between October 2018 and March 2019, SSIO of Kenya conducted three gram sevas.
-Each time 200 hampers consisting of maize flour, cooking oil, breakfast cereals, and sugar were handed out.
+Between October 2018 and March 2020, SSIO of Kenya conducted five gram sevas.
+Each time more than 200 hampers consisting of maize flour, cooking oil, breakfast cereals, and sugar were handed out.
+During the fifth gram seva in March 2020, 400 masks were also distributed.

 Community Outreach Programme